keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

   again first in the annotations, then in the labels.

-In general, annotations are more appropriate than labels for integrating KLT with your applications because they store references, names, and version information so the 63 char limitation is quite restrictive.
+In general, annotations are more appropriate than labels for integrating Keptn with your applications because they store references, names, and version information so the 63 char limitation is quite restrictive.
 However, labels can be used if you specifically need them